TLS Certificates

 Production certificates

 The test certificates will not work with most production VTNs.
-Production certificates will be generated either via Kyrio or directly from the VTN provider.
+Production certificates will be generated either via Eonti or directly from the VTN provider.
 The files need to be organized in the same way as described above, and make sure that you are using the prod

 ca file!